-How to harness the disruptive innovation of climate actionNigel Topping, CEO of the We Mean Business coalition
+How to harness the disruptive innovation of climate actionNigel Topping, former CEO of the We Mean Business coalition

 Disruptive innovation can mean many different things to different people.
 To established business leaders, it can mean a threat to market share or an opportunity to adapt and retain a leading position into the future.
 To innovators and start-ups, it can be a ticket to creating new markets or re-writing the rules of an old one.

 However, there’s one growing disruptive innovation trend that unites all companies, and can help unlock innovation and create the industries of the future.
 The need to act on climate change is the greatest potential cause of disruption faced by new and established businesses alike, and is also the greatest catalyst for innovation for those willing to harness it.